ManageIQ/manageiq.org/site/_posts/2017-09-21-finalizers-can-be-interrupted-from-time-to-time.md

 Those are only gems used by ManageIQ.
 I'm sure there are many other gems used by other projects that still use Timeout.

 Wait a second.
-I didn't actually look at the contents of the `Timeout.timeout` block.
+We didn't actually look at the contents of the `Timeout.timeout` block.
 That's the point, it doesn't matter.
-If you hit that code at all, there's a small chance it can `Thread#raise` at a very inopportune time in code that will never expect it!
+If you hit this code at all, there's a small chance it can `Thread#raise` at a very inopportune time in code that will never expect it!

+You might be thinking, "that's fine, this why I'm wrapping my code with a begin and a rescue or ensure to clean things up."
+It is a regular exception and we would expect it to be rescued while we are inside the begin code.
+But don't underestimate Murphy's law.
+What if the exception is raised while we're in the cleanup code, preventing it from completing?
+To top it off, it will find the weirdest possible place to raise and at the most unfortunate time, such as Friday at 5pm.
+I'll [repeat](http://blog.headius.com/2008/02/rubys-threadraise-threadkill-timeoutrb.html) the [links](http://www.mikeperham.com/2015/05/08/timeout-rubys-most-dangerous-api/) listed [above](https://jvns.ca/blog/2015/11/27/why-rubys-timeout-is-dangerous-and-thread-dot-raise-is-terrifying/) for convenience because this is exactly what they show: `Thread#raise` can raise while in your ensure/rescue cleanup code.

 ## Fun times